-We are subject to medical device reporting regulations (MDR) that require us to report to the FDA and TGA or governmental authorities in other countries if our products cause or contribute to a death or serious injury or malfunction in a way that would be reasonably likely to contribute to death or serious injury if the malfunction were to recur.
-The FDA, TGA and similar governmental authorities in other countries have the authority to require the recall of our products in the event of material deficiencies or defects in design or manufacturing.
+We are subject to medical device reporting (MDR) regulations that require us to report to the FDA or governmental authorities in other countries if our products cause or contribute to a death or serious injury or malfunction in a way that would be reasonably likely to contribute to death or serious injury if the malfunction were to recur.
+The FDA and similar governmental authorities in other countries have the authority to require the recall of our products in the event of material deficiencies or defects in design or manufacturing.
 A government mandated, or voluntary, recall by us could occur as a result of component failures, manufacturing errors or design defects, including defects in labeling.
 Any recall would divert managerial and financial resources and could harm our reputation with customers.
 There can be no assurance that there will not be product recalls in the future or that such recalls would not have a material adverse effect on our business.
-Once the product is approved and implanted in a large number of patients, infrequently occurring adverse events may appear that were not observed in the clinical trials.
-This could cause health authorities in countries where the product is available to take regulatory action, including marketing suspension and recall.
+Furthermore, we may later discover previously unknown problems with our products, including medically serious device related events.
+For example, we do not have long-term data on the safety of the Maestro System.
+Thus, there is a risk that long-term use of our Maestro System could cause injuries or harm, including possible damage to the vagus nerve.
+Any discovery of previously unknown problems with our product, including medically serious device related events, may result in restrictions on such products, withdrawal of the products from the market, voluntary or mandatory recalls, fines, suspension of regulatory approvals, product seizures, injunctions or the imposition of civil or criminal penalties.